pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

-1. Add the certificate to [custom CA certificates](../custom-ca-certificates.hbs.md) by appending it to `shared.ca_cert_data` and applying Tanzu Application Platforms's installation values.
+1. Add the certificate to [custom CA certificates](../custom-ca-certificates.hbs.md) by appending it to `shared.ca_cert_data` and applying the Tanzu Application Platforms installation values file.

 1. Add the certificate to your device's trust chain _(this depends on your operating system and privileges)_